zchee/neovim-wiki/Contributing.md

 ### Help manage the issue tracker

-If you spot a duplicate issue, flag it up with a comment.
+If you spot a duplicate issue, flag it with a comment.
 If you see a report lacking in detail, ask for more.

 ### Raise awareness

-Write about Neovim and show it to your friends
+Write about Neovim and share it with your friends.

 ### Money contributions